cjun01/polyploid_dosage/README.md

 a, b = 1, 100

-calculate_probabilities(a, b)
+probabilities = calculate_probabilities(a, b)

+The output is returned and save in probabilities.

-The function will then print out the probabilities for all dosage categories.
+The function will also print out the probabilities for all dosage categories.

 Expected Output: